etm/opcua-smart/README.md

-# OPCUA Ruby Bindings
+# OPC-UA Ruby Bindings (open62541)

+## COPYING
-Copyright (C) 2019-* Jürgen "eTM" Mangler <juergen.mangler@gmail.com>.

-opcua-smart is freely distributable according to the terms of the GNU Lesser General Public License 3.0 (see the file 'COPYING').
+Copyright (C) 2019-* Jürgen "eTM" Mangler <juergen.mangler@gmail.com>. opcua-smart is freely distributable according to the terms of the GNU Lesser General Public License 3.0 (see the file 'COPYING').
 This code is distributed without any warranty.
 See the file 'COPYING' for details.

 ## Installation